IBM-Cloud/secure-file-storage/README.md

 3. Optionally create a specific resource group for this project

+Please note that the Kubernetes cluster and the resources deployed via Terraform / Schematics have to be in the same region and resource group.
+The app is deployed to the Kubernetes cluster and hence in the same region and resource group, too.

 ### Deploy resources using Terraform managed by Schematics

 Either create the Schematics workspace automatically by clicking this ["deploy link"](https://cloud.ibm.com/schematics/workspaces/create?repository=https://github.com/IBM-Cloud/secure-file-storage/tree/master/terraform&terraform_version=terraform_v0.13)